Livable Streets Initiative – Where we’ve been and where we’re going

 Seattle Children’s and the city of Seattle will collaborate later this spring to conduct outreach to residents and businesses in the surrounding community about the proposed improvements.

-The projects address the themes that emerged as we met with the community: improve access to the Burke-Gilman Trail, develop safer crossings at major arterials, and create streets where traffic moves at slower speeds and pedestrians and bicyclists are better protected.
+The projects address the themes that emerged as we met with the community: improve access to the Burke-Gilman Trail, develop safer crossings at major arterials, and create streets, where traffic moves at slower speeds and pedestrians and bicyclists, are better protected.

 “We’re excited to see our collaboration with the community and the city of Seattle enter this new phase and look forward to the great improvements that are on the way,” says Paulo Nunes-Ueno, who leads transportation planning at Children’s.
-“These projects will make the neighborhood more walkable and bikable, but also healthier because they’ll help people stay active and reduce pollution by providing an alternative to driving.”
+“These projects will make the neighborhood more walkable and bikeable, but also healthier because they’ll help people stay active and reduce pollution by providing an alternative to driving.”

 Besides the new traffic signal at 40th Ave.
 NE and Sand Point Way NE, proposed Livable Streets projects include: